Asthma Friendly Workplace Award

 Indoor Air Quality:

 A program, project, or policy that improves the indoor air quality in commercial or private places in a business, public building(s), workplace(s), public lodging facilities, residential areas, or community utilized greenspaces (city park).
-The program or project may include a policy or practice such as a “flower pollen policy” (known asthma trigger), the construction or remodeling of a facility, or a facility employing an “asthma friendly” technology to improve air quality.
-Those areas that are 100% smoke-free will be given preference.
+The program or project may include a policy or practice such as a "smoke free campus", a “flower pollen policy” (a known asthma trigger), the construction or remodeling of a facility, or a facility employing an “asthma friendly” technology to improve air quality.
+Those areas that are 100% smoke-free will be given preference for this award.

-A program or project that has advanced knowledge of air pollution and its connection to public health which may include providing an employee wellness initiatives, smoking cessation education, disease self-management course/training, or weight management education.
-The program or project may vary in size, scope, and location.
+A program, project, or policy that has advanced the knowledge of air pollution (indoor and outdoor) and wellness, and its connection to public health which may include providing an employee wellness initiative, smoking cessation education, chronic disease self-management class or training, nutrition and weight management education or program, or policy such as serving only healthy food options at workplace functions/events/meetings.
+The program, or project may vary in size, scope, and location.

 Environmental Impact Reduction: